How to control which sessions you record

 • Result: You get 6 seconds of recording from page B, but miss the 6 seconds from page A

-• Use strict mode if you want to ensure you only record sessions where users actually spend the minimum duration on a single page, accepting that you may miss more bouncing users
+Use legacy mode if you want to capture as much session data as possible and are okay with potentially missing early parts of sessions after page refreshes.
+Use strict mode if you want to only record sessions where users actually spend the minimum duration on a single page, accepting that you may miss more bouncing users.

-Billing Limits
+Billing limits

 You can set a billing limit.
 We'll stop ingesting recordings when you reach your limit.